Keep Your AS/400

 Sure they can.

-Click here to see a very simple Customer Update running on this iSeries.
+Click here to see a demo Shopping Cart web page running on this iSeries.

 It's hard to access AS/400's over the internet.